 NIGEL CLARKE (b 1960 )

-Nigel Clarke’s music is extensively played and broadcast internationally, and he has received performances in Argentina, Australia, Bosnia, Bulgaria, Canada, China, Croatia, Hong Kong, Israel, Japan, Kosovo, Lebanon, Macedonia, South Korea, New Zealand, Russia, Serbia, Turkey, Ukraine, the United States of America, as well as throughout the European Union.
+To date, Nigel has many works recorded on CD, including five dedicated and critically acclaimed discs of his music.
+Nigel has also co-written feature-film scores to: Jinnah, The Little Vampire, The Little Polar Bear, The Thief Lord, Baseline, and Will all of which have enjoyed a cinematic release.
+Nigel’s music is extensively played and broadcast internationally, and he has received performances in Argentina, Australia, Bosnia, Brazil, Canada, Colombia, Costa Rica, China, Croatia, Hong Kong, Israel, Japan, Kosovo, Lebanon, Macedonia, Norway, South Korea, New Zealand, Russia, Serbia, Singapore, Turkey, Ukraine, the United States of America, as well as throughout the European Union.